George Grigore

-George Grigore (born 2 February 1958) is a Romanian writer, essayist, translator, professor, researcher in Middle Eastern Studies.
+George Grigore or Gheorghe Grigore (born 2 February 1958) is a Romanian writer, essayist, translator, professor and researcher in Middle Eastern studies.

 Biography

 George Grigore was born in the village of Grindu, Ialomița (southeastern Romania), on 2 February 1958.
-In 1983, he graduated the Faculty of Foreign Languages and Literatures of the University of Bucharest.
-In 1997, he earned a Ph.D. from the same university, with the dissertation entitled Some Questions Regarding the Translation of the Qur’an into Romanian.
+In 1983, he graduated from the Faculty of Foreign Languages and Literatures of the University of Bucharest.
+In 1997, he earned a Ph.D. from the same university, with a dissertation titled Some Questions Regarding the Translation of the Qur’an into Romanian.